 Diseases of Ear

-The medical term for a middle ear infection or inflammation of the middle ear.
+The medical term for a middle ear infection (Homeopathy for Ear Infection) or inflammation of the middle ear.
 This primarily affects children due to the shape of the young eustachian tube.
 It has two types

 - Acute otitis media

 Acute otitis media (AOM) is a viral or bacterial infection of the middle ear that is most commonly caused by Streptococcus pneumoniae.
 AOM is a common infection in children under the age of five years and it usually follows an upper respiratory tract (URT) infection.

 Symptoms -It is characterized by an acute onset of symptoms include ear pain, fever, anorexia with signs of middle ear inflammation as bulging tympanic membrane, effusion etc.

 Treatment– Mild and unilateral infections are often self-limiting.
 Bilateral AOM or severe symptoms are usually treated with oral amoxicillin.

 Complications are rare and occur mostly in immunosuppressed patients or in AOM due to highly virulent, drug-resistant bacteria.
 The most common complication is acute mastoiditis, but facial palsy, labyrinthitis (Homeopathy for Labyrinthitis), and in rare cases, even intracranial abscesses may also occur.